tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/config-VM-GCP.md

 <p align = "center">
 <img src = "../img/nvidia-toolkit.png" width="750">
-<figcaption> If the installation was successful you should observe something looking like in your command line this after running the code in step #5. </figcaption>
+<figcaption> Terminal display after a successful installation </figcaption>
 </p>

 ## Confirm GPUs availability

 To ensure that GPUs are accessible for your tasks, you can use specific commands depending on the framework you're using.

 For instance, let's say you're working in a Python deep learning project.
-If you are using `PyTorch`, the following command `` can be used to check if CUDA (GPU acceleration) is currently available, returning a boolean value.
+If you are using `PyTorch`, the following command can be used to check if CUDA (GPU acceleration) is currently available, returning a boolean value.

 {{% codeblock %}}
 ```python